grafana/intro-to-foundation-sdk/README.md

     ```bash
     cd basic-example
     ```
-2. Run the following command to generate the dashboard JSON in the terminal output:
+2. Run the following command to ensure all dependencies are installed:
     ```bash
+    go mod tidy
+    ```
+3. Run the following command to generate the dashboard JSON in the terminal output:
+    ```bash
     go run main.go
     ```
-3. To start Grafana using Docker Compose, run:
+4. To start Grafana using Docker Compose, run:
     ```bash
     docker compose up
     ```
-4. Once Grafana is running, access it at [http://localhost:3000](http://localhost:3000).
+5. Once Grafana is running, access it at [http://localhost:3000](http://localhost:3000).
-5. Import the generated dashboard JSON into Grafana manually.
+6. Import the generated dashboard JSON into Grafana manually.

 This process allows you to visualize the generated dashboard in a local Grafana instance.